01 of 03

-- I learned this lesson the hard way.
-Evenings near the beach are cooler than you may expect.
+- Evenings near the beach are cooler than you may expect.
 Think extra layers.

 - It's also colder on a San Diego harbor tour than you might expect, especially in late afternoon.
 Take an extra layer (or two), or you may get so cold you won't even notice what you're passing.

-These are a few things that I have found helpful to have along when going to San Diego:
+These are a few things we have found helpful to have along when going to San Diego:

 Continue to 3 of 3 below.